Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Any- Algorithms for DP

-\introparagraph{Delaying candidate generation} A complication that arises is that followers might not have access to the next-best suffix during the iteration that we handle them.
-While it is guaranteed that a follower $p \concat \sol_{k'}(v)$ will never be needed in the candidate set before $p^* \concat \sol_{k'}(v)$ with $p^*$ being the leading prefix of $v$, it is not always the case that $p^* \concat \sol_{k'+1}(v)$ will be popped before $p \concat \sol_{k'}(v)$.
-In that case, we cannot immediately replace the follower $p \concat \sol_{k'}(v)$ with $p \concat \sol_{k'+1}(v)$ because $\sol_{k'+1}(v)$ is not yet in the sorted list $\SortedSuf(v)$.
+\introparagraph{Delaying candidate generation} A complication that arises is that followers might not yet have access to the next-best suffix during the iteration in which we pop them.
+Note that it is guaranteed (by \ssmonotonicity) that a follower $p \concat \sol_{k'}(v)$ will never need to be popped from $\Cand$ before $p^* \concat \sol_{k'}(v)$ where $p^*$ is the leading prefix of $v$.
+However, it is not necessarily the case that $p^* \concat \sol_{k'+1}(v)$ will be popped before $p \concat \sol_{k'}(v)$.
+If we have not yet popped $p^* \concat \sol_{k'+1}(v)$, then $\sol_{k'+1}(v)$ is not yet in the sorted list $\SortedSuf(v)$, so we cannot immediately replace the follower $p \concat \sol_{k'}(v)$ with $p \concat \sol_{k'+1}(v)$.
 To handle this scenario, we maintain a list of \emph{subscribers} along with $\SortedSuf(v)$.
-A subscriber is a follower that waits for the next best suffix to be discovered and appended to the sorted list by the leading prefix.
+A subscriber is a follower that waits for the next best suffix to be discovered and inserted into the sorted list by the leading prefix.
 When it does, we push all subscribers to $\Cand$ together with the newly discovered suffix.